Tokichiro0/evogym-grn-thesis/README.md

 ## Main Adaptations

-Compared to the original EvoGym-GRN codebase, this thesis version adds or adapts:
+In addition to the original EvoGym-GRN library, this version of the Thesis has developed the following systems or made modifications to them:
 - `algorithms/basic_EA_thesis.py` as the main thesis evolutionary algorithm
-- GRN development with actuator phase values
+- Development of a GRN with actuator phase values.
-- Phase and off-phase actuator types
+- Development of phase and off-phase actuator types
-- Conversion from GRN phenotypes to EvoGym robot structures
+- Development of the ability to convert GRN phenotypes into EvoGym robot structures.
-- EvoGym simulation with a fixed sine-wave controller
+- Provision of an EvoGym simulator using a fixed sine-wave controller.
 - Displacement-only fitness
 - Reward & penalty fitness
-- Morphology metrics such as body size, material composition, actuator balance, and intricacy
+- The creation of Morphology Metrics - for example, body size, materials, actuator balance, intricacy, etc.
-- Analysis scripts for final plots, actuator balance, and boundary intricacy
+- The development of analysis scripts to generate final plots, actuator balance, and boundary intricacy plots.

 ## Final Experiment Setup